D-REX: Dialogue Relation Extraction with Explanations: Problem Formulation

-Given a dialogue $d$, subject $s$, and object $o$, the goal of relation extraction is to predict the relation(s) that hold between $s$ and $o$.
-In addition to standard relation extraction, we also consider the problem of relation extraction with additional evidence in the form of a trigger or predicted explanation.
-Formally, this is the same as relation extraction, except that we are given an additional explanation, $ex$.
+Given a dialogue $d$, subject $s$, and object $o$, the goal of RE is to predict the relation(s) that hold between $s$ and $o$.
+We also consider RE with additional evidence in the form of a trigger or predicted explanation.
+Formally, this is the same as relation extraction with an additional explanation, $ex$.